Yo! Embolden Adventures Food Tour is back and this time – it’s the Pizza Pizzazz Tour! 🍕

 Approximately 5:00pm Lombardi’s – 32 Spring Street, Manhattan NY.
 Accessible by subway 6 (Spring Street) B/D (Broadway/Lafayette)

-Lombardi’s is America’s First Pizzeria.
-It was established in 1905 by Gennaro Lombardi from Naples Italy where he sold pizza slices for just 5 cents!
+Lombardi’s is America’s First Pizzeria, first established in 1905 by Gennaro Lombardi from Naples Italy.
+Back then, he sold pizza slices for just 5 cents!
 Basically, Lombardi invented the American pizza as we know it.
 And the restaurant’s coal-fired oven is still in operation after all of these years.
 As a result, the pizza has a smoky taste and a perfect crust.

 By this point, we would have been stuffing our faces with pizza all day long.
 It’s getting late.
 But!
 I want to give us a bonus stop…